NaFo44/Numcraft/README.md

 * Key 6 to move it to the left
 * plus to move forward
 * minus to move backward.

+### V1.0
-Rendering speed for a 6x6 map (32 cubes, 432 triangles): 4fps
+Rendering speed for a 4x4 map (16 cubes, 192 triangles): 4fps

+### V2.0
+Rendering speed for a 4x4 map (16 cubes, 192 triangles): smooth render, 10fps

 Thanks to [Quantale](src/WIN_20240616_23_59_28_Pro.jpg) for his explanation.

-Soon : a clean version of the code, and faster rendering
+Soon : a cleaner version of the code, and faster rendering